joshchew24/notes/CPSC 410/Symbolic Execution.md

 - **never** need to **approximate** when handling if-then-else
 - can optimise using **path conditions**
 	- for new branch, if path conditions are not satisfiable, just skip
+- allows us to **generate concrete inputs** to serve as "witness" to yes/no answers
+	- i.e. "here is an input which triggers this assert"
 ## Disadvantages
 - requires **exponentially** many symbolic executions of paths through the program (in number of branches)
 	- i.e. number of combinations grows exponentially
 - **cannot** be simply extended to **handle loops**
 	- treating loop-heads like conditions creates infinite branches
 	- need to **approximate**
+		- by assigning fresh symbolic values in and after loop
 ## Loop-handling
 - not enough to **analyse** loop body for a **finite number of input states**
 	- we want **all states that can be reached** at the start of a loop iteration